rll307/BrPoliCorpus/README.md

 - Inaugural Speeches: A set of Brazilian President's Inaugural Speeches.
   - Updated until 01/01/2023
-- Parliamentary Floor: A set of all parliamentary discourses available from October/2000 until September 2023.
+- Parliamentary Floor: A set of all parliamentary discourses available from October/2000 until December 2023.
   - Updated until 01/07/2024
 - Governmental Programmes: A set of candidates programmes for the Brazilian Elections.
 From 2014 on.
   - Updated until 01/07/2024